Equity Lifestyle Properties Inc (ELS) Shares Soar Above 1-Year High

-The stock of Equity Lifestyle Properties Inc (NYSE: ELS) has increased by 0.20% when compared to last closing price of $59.86.Despite this, the company has seen a loss of -0.58% in its stock price over the last five trading days. seekingalpha.com reported 2025-09-10 that Equity LifeStyle Properties, Inc. (NYSE:ELS ) BofA Securities 2025 Global Real Estate Conference September 10, 2025 12:45 PM EDT Company Participants Marguerite Nader – CEO & Non-Independent Vice Chairman Paul Seavey – Executive VP & CFO Patrick Waite – President & COO Conference Call Participants Jana Galan – BofA Securities, Research Division Presentation Jana Galan Research Analyst Welcome to Bank of America’s 2025 Global Real Estate Conference.
+Equity Lifestyle Properties Inc (NYSE: ELS)’s stock price has increased by 0.44% compared to its previous closing price of $60.7.
+However, the company has seen a 1.85% increase in its stock price over the last five trading sessions. seekingalpha.com reported 2025-09-10 that Equity LifeStyle Properties, Inc. (NYSE:ELS ) BofA Securities 2025 Global Real Estate Conference September 10, 2025 12:45 PM EDT Company Participants Marguerite Nader – CEO & Non-Independent Vice Chairman Paul Seavey – Executive VP & CFO Patrick Waite – President & COO Conference Call Participants Jana Galan – BofA Securities, Research Division Presentation Jana Galan Research Analyst Welcome to Bank of America’s 2025 Global Real Estate Conference.
 I’m Jana Galan, and I cover the residential REITs at BofA.

 Is It Worth Investing in Equity Lifestyle Properties Inc (NYSE: ELS) Right Now?